ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 - Design 3 (Dir + Data): R2 and R3 must remain together, though R1 might not be
   on the same server

-This document specifies Design 3 in order to simplify session management, though at the expense of maximum load balancing flexibility.
+This document supports Design 1 and Design 3.
+For Design 1, the TIPS service simply needs to always use the same host for the TIPS views.
+For Design 3, the TIPS service can set tips-view-host to a different server.
+Note that the deployment flexibility is at the logical level, as these services can be distinguished by different paths and potentially be routed to different physical servers by layer-7 load balancing.
 See {{load-balancing}} for a discussion on load balancing considerations.
-Future documents may extend the protocol to support Design 2 or Design 3.
+Future documents may extend the protocol to support Design 2.

 # Conformance to "Building Protocols with HTTP" Best Current Practices {#sec-bcp-http}